-Despite the considerable variations in the phase noise profile shown in Fig. 9(b), the total integrated jitter, $\sigma{TI}$ , of the PLL did not vary by more than 10 fsrms during the measurement period.
-This is because in this particular case increases in the spot phase noise around a 1 MHz offset frequency were accompanied by a lower phase noise at offset frequencies below 500 kHz, thus preventing the total integrated jitter from changing significantly.
-Additional measurements taken by the authors for different PLL parameters suggest that this observation does not hold in general, as $\sigma{TJ}$ increases or even decreases by different amounts as the PLL phase noise profile fluctuates over time.
-Nonetheless, even if $\sigma{TJ}$ does not change significantly, as in the case of Fig. 9(b), spectral breathing is still problematic in many applications.
-For instance, when the PLL is used to generate the local oscillator signal in a wireless transceiver, spectral breathing would cause significant reciprocal mixing error [31].
+find and Fig. 8.
+Die micrograph.
+The base noise profile shown in Fig. 9(b), the total integrated jitter, σ{TJ} , of the PLL did not vary by more than 10 fs{rms} during the measurement period.
+This is because in this particular case increases in the spot phase noise around a 1-MHz offset frequency were accompanied by a lower phase noise at offset frequencies below 500 kHz, thus preventing the total integrated jitter from changing significantly.
+Additional measurements taken by the authors for different PLL parameters suggest that this

+From changing significantly.
+Additional measurements taken by the authors for different PLL parameters suggest that this observation does not hold in general, as σ{TJ} increases or even decreases by different amounts as the PLL phase noise profile fluctuates over time.
+Nonetheless, even if σ{TJ} does not change significantly, as in the case of Fig. 9(b), spectral breathing is still problematic in many applications.
+For instance, when the PLL is used to generate the local oscillator signal in a wireless transceiver, spectral breathing would cause significant reciprocal mixing error [13].

 Fig. 9(c) shows the measured PLL phase noise for the same conditions of Fig. 9(b), except with the MR-DEM and MNC techniques both enabled.
 In this case, d[n] crossed two integer boundaries several times during the measurement.
 As demonstrated in Fig. 9(c), the PLL phase noise varies much less with the proposed techniques enabled.
-Even at offset frequencies lower than 100 kHz, where the phase noise profile is expected to vary somewhat because of the algorithm used by the instrument to compute the spectrum, the variations in Fig. 9(c)are considerably less significant than those in Fig. 9(b) (e.g., less than 2 dB versus more than 9 dB at a 20 kHz offset frequency).
+Even at offset frequencies lower than 100 kHz, where the phase noise profile is expected to vary somewhat because of the algorithm used by the instrument to compute the spectrum, the variations in Fig. 9(c) are considerably less significant than those in Fig. 9(b) (e.g., less than 2 dB versus more than 9 dB at a 20-kHz offset frequency).
 As explained below, the ISI-error correction branch of the MNC technique does not perfectly cancel the ISI component of the error at the PLL output.
-This is reflected in Fig. 9(c) as a slight phase noise increase at offset frequencies above 10 MHz.
-Additional measurements taken by the authors with both the MR-DEM and MNC techniques enabled suggest that the measured PLL phase noise changes negligibly as $d{I}[n]$ varies.
+This is reflected in Fig. 9(c) as a slight phase noise increases at offset frequencies above 10 MHz.
+Additional measurements taken by the authors with both the MR-DEM and MNC techniques enabled suggest that the measured PLL phase noise changes negligibly as $d_I[n]$ varies.